Caen, Normandy

 Tour the Abbaye aux Homes and Abbaye aux Dames.
 The Abbaye aux Hommes was established by William the Conqueror to hold his tomb.
 His plans for a sombre and dignified last journey did not go as planned however and after the funeral procession caught fire there were unseemly fights in the streets over the rotting corpse.
 The procession was further delayed when payment was demanded by a family on whose land the tomb was build.
 Hundreds of years later the tomb was ransacked by rioters during the French Revolution and all that remains of the great leader is a thighbone, rescued from the River Orne.

-The Abbaye aux Dames was founded by William’s wife Matilda (she of Bayeux Tapestry fame) as atonement – she hoped that her husband’s soul and her own would be saved by doing so as she had married her cousin William.
+The Abbaye aux Dames was founded by William’s wife Matilda (she of Bayeux Tapestry fame) as atonement She hoped that her husband’s soul and her own would be saved by doing so as she had married her cousin William.
 Both had been excommunicated by the Pope for their “sin”.

 How to get to Caen